-Ripley's Believe It or Not calls Snake Alley the "Crookedest Street in the World."
-Perhaps Burlington's most famous landmark, Snake Alley is located between Columbia and North 6th Streets and consists of five half-curves and two quarter-curves.
+Ripley's Believe It or Not has designated Snake Alleyas "Unbelievably Crooked" and the #1 Odd Spot in Ripley's Guide to the Curious Corners of America.
+Perhaps Burlington's most famous landmark, Snake Alley is located between Columbia and Washington Streets North 6th Street and consists of five half-curves and two quarter-curves.
 The street is reminiscent of vineyard paths in France and Germany.

 The street is the site of an annual uphill bike race, the Snake Alley Criterium, held each Memorial Day weekend.

 The Snake Alley Art Fair, sponsored by the Art Guild of Burlington, is held annually on Father's Day.

 Snake Alley is maintained by Burlington Parks Department.

 History & Heritage

 Famous landmarks, a log cabin, museums and a welcome center illustrate the history and creative spirit of Burlington.

 Cobblestone Alley is a quarter-block east of Snake Alley.
 Included in the National Register of Historic Places, Cobblestone Alley is composed of large blocks of native limestone.